viniciussanchez/dataset-serialize/README.md

 ![Platforms](https://img.shields.io/badge/Supported%20platforms-Win32%20and%20Win64-red.svg)
 ![Compatibility](https://img.shields.io/badge/Compatibility-VCL,%20FireMonkey%20and%20uniGUI-brightgreen.svg)

 This component is a JSON serializer for the DataSet component of Delphi.
-Allows you to convert JSON to DataSet and DataSet in JSON.
+Allows you to convert JSON to DataSet, DataSet to JSON, validate JSON, and export and load the structure of DataSet fields in JSON format.

 ### Prerequisites
  * [**Boss**](https://github.com/HashLoad/boss) - Dependency Manager for Delphi